Charles J. Guiteau: Assassination of Garfield

-Guiteau considered himself a loyal Republican and a Stalwart, and convinced himself that his work for the party had been critical to Garfield's election to the presidency.
-Later convinced that Garfield was going to destroy the Republican Party by scrapping the patronage system, and distraught after his final encounter with Blaine, he decided the only solution was to remove Garfield and elevate Vice President Chester A. Arthur, an acolyte of Senator Conkling, the Stalwart leader who managed Grant's 1880 campaign and who was not on friendly terms with Garfield.
+Guiteau considered himself a loyal Republican and a Stalwart and convinced himself that his work for the party had been critical to Garfield's election to the presidency.
+Later convinced that Garfield was going to destroy the Republican Party by abolishing the patronage system, and distraught after his final encounter with Blaine, Guiteau decided the only solution was to remove Garfield and elevate Vice President Chester A. Arthur, an acolyte of Senator Conkling, the Stalwart leader who managed Grant's 1880 campaign and who was not on friendly terms with Garfield.

 Guiteau conceded that the president would be too strong to kill with a knife, stating, "Garfield would have crushed the life out of me with a single blow of his fist!"
 He settled on a gun after contemplating what weapon he would use.
 Guiteau felt that God told him to kill the president; he felt that such an act would be a "removal" as opposed to an assassination.
 He also felt that Garfield needed to be killed to rid the Republican Party of Blaine's influence.
 Borrowing $15 from George Maynard, a relative by marriage, Guiteau set out to purchase a revolver.
-He knew little about firearms, but believed he would need a large-caliber gun.
-While shopping at O'Meara's store in Washington, he had to choose between a .442 Webley caliber British Bulldog revolver with wooden grips or one with ivory grips.
-He preferred the one with the ivory handle because he thought it would look better as a museum exhibit after the assassination.
-Though he could not afford the extra dollar for the ivory grips, the store owner dropped the price for him.
-He spent the next few weeks in target practice – the recoil from the revolver almost knocked him over the first time he fired it.
-Guiteau's weapon was recovered after the assassination and given to the Smithsonian, but it has since been lost.
+He knew little about firearms, but Guiteau believed that he would need a large-caliber gun.
+While shopping at O'Meara's store in Washington, he had to choose between a .442 Webley caliber British Bulldog revolver with wood grips or one with ivory grips.
+Guiteau preferred the one with the ivory handle because he thought it would look better as a museum exhibit after the assassination.
+Though Guiteau could not afford the extra dollar for the ivory grips, the store owner dropped the price for him.
+Guiteau spent the next few weeks in target practice – the recoil from the revolver almost knocked him over the first time he fired it.